ancient-cthulhu/ancient-cthulhu/README.md

 ## 💼 Systems Engineer | Software Developer | Cloud Architect

 I'm a Systems Engineer with a focus on application integration, backend development, process automation, and cloud architecture.
-I love leveraging technology to solve complex problems and improve efficiency.
+Passionate about leveraging technology to solve complex problems and improve efficiency.

 ## 🚀 Quick Overview